 Affirmatively Furthering Fair Housing.
-The City continues to participate in an ongoing regional collaborative effort to reduce impediments to fair housing choice and affirmatively further fair housing through education, testing, and enforcement activities.
-The objective of this effort is to address and eliminate housing discrimination as identified in the Regional Analysis of Impediments to Fair Housing Choice.
+The City continues to take action on its own and participate in an ongoing regional collaborative effort to reduce impediments to fair housing choice and affirmatively further fair housing through education, testing, and enforcement activities.
+The objective of this effort is to address and eliminate housing discrimination as identified in Appendix A, the Assessment of Fair Housing, and the Regional Analysis of Impediments to Fair Housing Choice.
 City staff will amend the Housing Element, if needed, to address the requirements of AB 686.